Before the Sale

-The surviving spouse of a deceased veteran with a service-connected disability rating of 100% shall be eligible for this exemption as long as the surviving spouse remains the owner and resides on the property.
+The surviving spouse of a deceased veteran with a service-connected disability rating of 50% through 100% shall be eligible for this exemption as long as the surviving spouse continues to own and reside on the property.

 Veterans who may qualify must bring the “DISABLED VETERANS PROPERTY TAX BENEFITS CERTIFICATION” letter provided by the Louisiana Department of Veteran’s Affairs.
 For further details, please contact one of our three offices.

 Building Something New?